Google Voice: Google transition

 Google Voice was launched on March 11, 2009, based on GrandCentral, with new features, including voicemail transcriptions and SMS managing.
 However, GrandCentral's Ringback Tone feature was not transitioned over to Google Voice.
 Google transitioned former GrandCentral accounts to Google Voice and announced that the service would start accepting new members "within weeks" of the announcement.
 On June 25, 2009, NBC's Today Show stated that Google Voice would be available nationwide on that day.
 Google confirmed this in a Twitter message stating: "Google Voice on NBC Today Show.
 Invites to people on reservations list starting to go out today."
 The expansion was at first limited to users queued on the invitation list.
 Users with paid-in balances also received a limited number of invitation opportunities.

-On July 1, 2009, Google Voice provided the option for users to change their service phone number for a U.S. $10 fee.
+On July 1, 2009, Google Voice provided the option for users to change their service telephone number for a U.S. $10 fee.

 On September 15, 2009, GrandCentral calling services were discontinued.
 Subscribers who used the website could still log into the site to retrieve old messages and data.
-After termination of GrandCentral phone services, users who haven't moved over to Google Voice were still advised to upgrade their account to Google Voice.
+After termination of GrandCentral services, users who haven't moved over to Google Voice were still advised to upgrade their account to Google Voice.